reflectdetect/reflectdetect/README.md

 > If any of the folders/files are located elsewhere, you can specify their location using the `--panel_properties_file`
 > or `--images_folder` argument

-__either images or orthophotos images are one band at a time images are assumed to be named "*_{band_index}.tif" we use the regec so for examalpe IMG_0052_6.tif -> 6 regexr.com/857r5 orthophotos are all bands in one panel properties file include the reflectance values for each band

-- images
-- panel_properties
-  -__

 ## :white_square_button: Usage